JosephJvB/ThunderTalk/README.md

 * malicious scraping:

-undercut prices and steal web content. captchas robots.txt
+    * undercut prices of online stores and steal web content.
+    * captchas
+    * robots.txt
+    * Mess with Search Engine Optimization
+      * link-farms
+      * spam blogs

-Search engines like google gather and agregate data from websites to use.
+Search engines like google gather and agregate data from websites to generate search results.

 ### Conclusion:

-scraping has a vigilante feel.
-Independent hackerman
+* Scraping is super fun.

+* It's not necessary to scrape data that is already available from an API.
+  * can be used with an API to retrieve cool data.

+Hack the planet:

 ![hackerman picutre](http://i0.kym-cdn.com/entries/icons/original/000/021/807/4d7.png)